plone/plone.restapi/docs/source/endpoints/relations.md

 ### Only broken relations

-Retrieve broken relations by querying with `onlyBroken`:
+Retrieve items with broken relations by querying with `onlyBroken`:

 `/@relations?onlyBroken=true`